MrWolfZ/Conqueror/recipes/cqs/basic/testing-handlers/README.md

 > You can see the completed code for this recipe directly in the [repository](.).
 We're using the [NUnit](https://nunit.org) framework, but any of the points discussed here apply to other testing frameworks as well.

-The application we will be testing is managing a set of named counters, with [one query](Conqueror.Recipes.CQS.Basic.TestingHandlers/GetCounterValueQuery.cs) for getting a counter's value and [one command](Conqueror.Recipes.CQS.Basic.TestingHandlers/IncrementCounterCommand.cs) for incrementing a counter.
-The counters are stored in an [in-memory repository](Conqueror.Recipes.CQS.Basic.TestingHandlers/CountersRepository.cs).
+The application we will be testing is managing a set of named counters.
 When you use **Conqueror.CQS**, your commands and queries represent the public API for your application.
 In code, the API of our application under test is represented with the following types:

 ```cs
 public sealed record GetCounterValueQuery(string CounterName);